Skip to content

 In yogic terms, toxins create vrittis — disturbances in consciousness that cloud our natural luminosity.
 The Yoga Sutras describe how external impurities (mala) create internal agitation (vikshepa), preventing us from accessing our true nature.
 Modern environmental toxins represent an unprecedented level of external mala that requires equally sophisticated practices for clearing.

-Precision Testing for the Complete Picture
+Comprehensive Assessment for the Complete Picture

 The Sacred Science of Restoration